 Our Trade Task Force proposes a number of actions to prioritize and drive economic growth in Brazil:

-- Support Brazil’s implementation of the WTO Trade Facilitation Agreement.
+- Ensure Brazil’s full implementation of the WTO Trade Facilitation Agreement.

 - Oppose U.S. tariffs and quotas on imported steel and aluminum.